Content Standards

 What violates this policy?

-We prohibit any act, whether on a public surface such as room posts, avatars or account names, or a private message, to harm, intimidate, coerce, or embarrass another person or group.
+We prohibit any act, whether on a public surface such as room posts, avatars or account names, or a private engagement, to harm, intimidate, coerce, or embarrass another person or group.
 Examples of this type of conduct include but are not limited to:

-- Filing false reports against another user
+- Filing false or malicious reports against another user

 How can I report violations of this policy?